Designing AI-Agents with Personalities: A Psychometric Approach: Study 1: Semantic Representation of Personality Constructs in LLM

-Figure \ref{fig:tsne_projection} illustrates a two-dimensional projection of the tests' domain embeddings using \textit{t}-SNE\footnote{The axes for \textit{t}-SNE plot are usually not labelled, because the units of the axes are not directly related to any measurement from the original data.
-Instead, the axes represent a space that has been constructed to best represent the similarities and differences between data points.}.
-This visualization reveals distinct clustering patterns for each of the Big Five personality domains, with the spatial arrangement of these clusters providing insight into the semantic relationships between personality constructs.
+Figure \ref{fig:tsne_projection} shows a two-dimensional projection of the tests' domain embeddings using \textit{t}-SNE\footnote{Although \textit{t}-SNE is typically applied to larger datasets, it can still be used with smaller datasets for illustrative purposes.
+Here, it is employed solely for visualization, not for statistical inference.
+The axes for \textit{t}-SNE plot are usually not labeled, because the units of the axes are not directly related to any measurement from the original data.
+Instead, the axes represent a space constructed to best represent similarities and differences between data points.}, which complements the statistical results by offering an intuitive view of how items from different tests are positioned relative to each other in the embedding space.
+Each point represents a personality test item, and items from the same Big Five domain tend to cluster together, mirroring within-domain similarities shown in Figure \ref{fig:cosine_similarity}.
+This visualization reveals distinct clustering patterns for each Big Five personality domain, with the spatial arrangement of these clusters providing insight into the semantic relationships between personality constructs.
 For instance, items assessing Agreeableness are concentrated in the upper left quadrant, while those measuring Openness are predominantly situated in the lower right quadrant.
-The remaining domains --- Extraversion, Conscientiousness, and Neuroticism --- form separate, distinguishable clusters within the projection space.
+The remaining domains (i.e., Extraversion, Conscientiousness, and Neuroticism) form separate, distinguishable clusters within the projection space.

 These results suggest that different personality tests tap into highly similar and consistent constructs, despite variations in item wording and test structure.
 This finding serves as the foundation for subsequent studies, which further examine Agents' understanding of the underlying semantic associations during the personality assignment, adaptation, and reflection process.